Director of Undergraduate Studies: Prof. Annette Insdorf, 513 Dodge; 854-1682; firstname.lastname@example.org

 Departmental Office: 513 Dodge; 854-2815

 The major in film studies is scholarly, international in scope, and writing-intensive.
 Students choose to major in film if they want to learn more about the art form, from technology to cultural significance; want to work in the film industry; or are interested in a major that combines arts and humanities.
-Students usually declare the major toward the end of the second year by meeting with the departmental adviser; together, they create a program of twelve required courses within the major, supplemented by three related courses outside the department.
-In the lecture courses and seminars, there is often a mixed population of undergraduate majors and graduate film students.
+Students usually declare the major toward the end of the second year by meeting with the departmental adviser; together, they create a program of twelve required courses within the major, often supplemented by courses outside the department.
+In the lecture classes and seminars, there tends to be a mixed population of undergraduate majors and graduate film students.

-Students have the opportunity to gain additional experience by taking advantage of internship opportunities with film companies, working on graduate student films, and participating in the Columbia Undergraduate Film Productions (CUFP), an active, student-run organization that provides filmmaking experience to Columbia undergraduate producers and directors.
-In addition to careers in screenwriting, directing, and producing, graduating seniors have gone on to work in film distribution, publicity, archives, and festivals, and to attend graduate school to become teachers and scholars.
+Students have the opportunity to gain additional experience by taking advantage of internship opportunities with film companies, working on graduate student films, and participating in the Columbia Undergraduate Film Productions (CUFP), an active, student-run organization that provides film-making experience to Columbia undergraduate producers and directors.
+In addition to careers in screenwriting, directing, and producing, alumni have gone on to work in film distribution, publicity, archives, and festivals, and to attend graduate school to become teachers and scholars.

-The trajectory of the major is from introductory-level courses (four are required), to intermediate-level (three are required), to advanced-level (including two labs and the senior seminar), plus two electives from the approved list.
-Film studies majors take workshops in screenwriting and filmmaking, but the course of study is rooted in film history, theory, and culture.
+The trajectory of the major is from introductory-level courses (three are required), to intermediate and advanced-level (two are required, plus seven electives).
+While film studies majors take workshops in screenwriting and film-making, the course of study is rooted in film history, theory, and culture.

 The educational goal is to provide film majors with a solid grounding in the history and theory of film; its relation to other forms of art; and its synthesis of visual storytelling, technology, economics, and sociopolitical context, as well as the means to begin writing a script and making a short film.

-Via the senior seminar, each student writes a thesis reflecting mastery of cinematic criticism—which is submitted after the winter break.
+Students who wish to graduate with Honors must take the Senior Seminar in Film Studies/Honors Seminar, writing a thesis that reflects mastery of cinematic criticism.
+The essay is submitted after the winter break.
 Students decide upon the topic with the professor and develop the essay during the fall semester.

 Since film courses tend to be popular, it is imperative that students attend the first class.
 Registration priority is usually given to film majors and seniors.